JacopoTeneggi/hshap/README.md

 ## Content

 ### Generating
-Contains an Ipython notebook to generate the desired dataset.
+Contains an IPython notebook to generate the desired dataset.
 Once generated, you will have to upload the zip file to a drive account to go on with the training on colab.
 There are 3 rules to chose from:
 - 2: presence of a cross